 It’s been a difficult day in our house.
-I woke up early, checked the feeds, and gasped at the thought of telling my wife that one of her artistic heroes has committed suicide.
+I woke up early and checked the news feeds.
+I gasped at the thought of telling my wife that one of her artistic heroes has committed suicide.
 Yet another tragic ending to a life that, from this side of the screen, seemed so content.
-And so, I’m left to ponder existential issues about life and death – and even in my own home, I’m attempting to answer questions that so many people around the country and world are asking far too often.
+I’m left to ponder existential issues about life and death – even in my own home.
+I’m attempting to answer questions that so many people around the country and world are asking far too often.

 But even as a psychotherapist in Beverly Hills who specializes in identity and sense of self, even as a therapist who has built a practice centered on providing therapy for creatives, and even as a psychological academic who writes and researches about the battles that people face between what they feel inside and what they show the world around them, even with all that, I find myself stunned at another painful, saddening death.

 There has to be more.
-There has to be greater insight into the psychology of a man who spent his most recent years exploring the world’s cultures, attempting to explain their differences, and reveling in uniting the world through a common love and appreciation of food.
+There has to be greater insight into the psychology of a man who spent his most recent years exploring the world’s cultures.
+He attempted to explain their differences and reveled in uniting the world through a common love and appreciation of food.
 And I think there is more, something much deeper.

 A Psychodynamic, Depth Perspective